-The Page Visit trigger is a simple way of launching a survey when your users perform a specific action in your app or your website.
+The Page Visit Trigger is a simple way of launching a survey once a user performs a specific action in your app or your website.

-To put it simple, the Page Visit trigger launches a survey when user that matches your target audience visits a certain page (URL) of your app or website.
+The Page Visit Trigger launches a survey when a user in your Target Audience visits a certain page (URL) of your app or website.

 Some scenarios where this launch trigger comes in handy:

 - Your user just purchased your product and gets redirected to an order confirmation page

 - A user looks at your pricing page which indicates that they are considering purchasing your product

 - A user just performed an important action in your app (e.g. created their first project)

 The Page Visit Trigger event can be set up by adding one or multiple Page Rules as shown in the screenshot below.